fff7d1bc/better-initramfs/README.rst

 Remote rescue shell
 ===================

-In order to use remote rescue shell you need to place your authorized_hosts file into sourceroot/ dir before you run ``make image``.
+In order to use remote rescue shell you need to place your authorized_keys file into sourceroot/ dir before you run ``make image``.
 The in-initramfs sshd server support only keypair-based authorization.

 Examples
 ========